 Head Nod/Holding Exercise

-This is an important exercise to retrain the deep neck muscles of your neck for pain relief.
+This is an important exercise in whiplash recovery to retrain the deep neck muscles of your neck for pain relief.

 Lie on your back with knees bent without a pillow under your head and neck.